 Returning to Western Pennsylvania

 During my ten years in Montana, I came to love spring.
 After the siege of winter, even with continual sunshine, I wanted spring and budding trees and blooming mountain flowers.

-Then I moved home.
+Then I moved home to western Pennsylvania.
 The rolling hills of Pittsburgh could be part of the Appalachia Mountains or not, depending on what you read.
 These hills climb and plunge, but they aren’t the majestic beasts of the Rockies.
-Here, I re-learned the impact humidity and cloudy days have on energy levels and moods.
+Here, I re-learned the impact humidity and cloudy days have on energy levels, moods, and long auburn hair.
 I glory in yard work, but know that I will melt as the day goes on—heating up.
 The anticipated joy?
-Frozen popsicles or chilled Pinot Grigio in an equally chilled glass.
+Frozen Popsicles or chilled Pinot Grigio in an equally chilled glass.
 My reward for soggy clothes clinging to my sopping skin.

 While I know that winter will bring a dead look to the yard, the bird feeder will attract colorful fliers.
 The chopped off flowers and trimmed bushes are bland, but the deck fairy lights get wrapped around inside staircases, the baker’s rack and sometimes randomly draped across a wall.
 My engineer husband shakes his head and laughs.
 I remind him, “I asked you when I moved in if you would allow me to add color to your life.
 You foolishly said yes.”
 He nods and lets the lights hang.

 Winter follows, but for now there is a beauty to autumn that I relish.
 I’m eager to look outside each morning, to take a brisk walk, to see the world start to change colors with the species of trees on our street.
 I gather colored leaves and press them between sheets of wax paper, firmly flattened under Shakespeare and the world atlas.